How to Make the Most of Your Uterine Fibroid Embolization Recovery

 About half of all women develop uterine fibroids by the time they turn 50.
-Fibroids, noncancerous growths that develop in your uterine walls, can be few or plentiful, large or small, and painless or painful.
+Fibroids, noncancerous growths that develop in your uterine walls, can vary in number, size, and pain level.

-Those who experience pain and other symptoms caused by fibroids have several options for treatment.
-At South Florida Vascular Associates, board-certified vascular interventional physician William H. Julien, MD, and his expert medical team offer uterine fibroid embolization (UFE), which is a minimally invasive procedure.
+Those experiencing pain and other symptoms caused by fibroids have several treatment options.
+At South Florida Vascular Associates, board-certified vascular interventional physician Dr. William H. Julien, MD, and his expert medical team offer uterine fibroid embolization (UFE), a minimally invasive procedure.

-In the past, painful uterine fibroids were treated by surgery, either a hysterectomy or a myomectomy.
-The benefit of a UFE is that it's performed in our state-of-the-art facility, does not require hospitalization, has a shorter recovery time, and has lower risks of complications as compared to surgery.
+In the past, painful uterine fibroids were treated with surgery, either a hysterectomy or a myomectomy.
+The benefit of UFE is that it’s performed in our state-of-the-art facility, does not require hospitalization, has a shorter recovery time, and has lower risks of complications compared to surgery.

-After undergoing UFE, taking care of yourself during the recovery period is essential to ensure a smooth and successful healing process.
-Here, Dr. Julien shares some tips on how to make the most of your uterine fibroid embolization recovery.
+After undergoing UFE, taking care of yourself during the recovery period is essential for a smooth and successful healing process.
+Here, Dr. Julien shares tips on maximizing your uterine fibroid embolization recovery.

-After uterine fibroid embolization, you may experience pain, cramping, or discomfort.
-Dr. Julien prescribes pain medications and anti-inflammatory drugs to help relieve and manage your discomfort.
-Follow the instructions for medication usage, and consider using heating pads or warm baths to further alleviate pain.
+After UFE, you may experience pain, cramping, or discomfort.
+Dr. Julien prescribes pain medications and anti-inflammatory drugs to help manage your discomfort.
+Follow the instructions for medication usage, and consider using heating pads or warm baths to alleviate pain.

 Give your body time to heal by getting adequate rest.
-Avoid strenuous activities, heavy lifting, and intense exercise until you get the green light from Dr. Julien.
-When you start feeling better, increase your activity level gradually.
+Avoid strenuous activities, heavy lifting, and intense exercise until cleared by Dr. Julien.
+When you start feeling better, gradually increase your activity level.

-Spotting, discharge, or light bleeding is normal during the first month after the procedure, so don’t be alarmed when you see some.
+Spotting, discharge, or light bleeding is normal during the first month after the procedure.
 Wear sanitary pads as needed.
-However, contact us immediately if you notice foul smelling discharge because that may indicate an infection.
+Contact us immediately if you notice foul-smelling discharge, as it may indicate an infection.

-While there are no dietary restrictions following UFE, it’s best to eat a healthy and balanced diet to help with recovery.
-Drink plenty of water to stay hydrated to prevent constipation.
+While there are no dietary restrictions following UFE, maintain a healthy and balanced diet to aid recovery.
+Drink plenty of water to stay hydrated and prevent constipation.

-While complications are rare, it's essential to be aware of any signs of concern.
+Complications are rare, but be aware of any signs of concern.
 Contact our office if you experience severe pain, excessive bleeding, fever, or any other worrisome symptoms.

-While you should avoid strenuous exercise initially, light exercises like walking can aid in your recovery.
-Gradually increase your activity level based on Dr. Julien's guidance.
+Avoid strenuous exercise initially, but light exercises like walking can aid in recovery.
+Gradually increase your activity level based on Dr. Julien’s guidance.